 Stunning.
 That’s what we think of these poached nectarines, a simple yet spectacular late-summer dessert for grown-ups.
 The recipe is an almost embarrassingly simple equation of sweetly tart stone fruits simmered in wine and sugar that yields a taste that’s far more complex than you’d imagine.
-Of course, there’s no need to tell guests just how little effort it took.–Renee Schettler Rossi
+Of course, there’s no need to tell guests just how little effort it took.–Renee Schettler

 It’s tempting to try this lovely poached nectarines recipe with other stone fruits.
 Author Diana Henry fancies the slight tartness and fragrance of white nectarines for this particular combination of ingredients, which tempers the tart with a sweet wine syrup.
 Although she concedes that in a pinch, white peaches work as a capable stand in.
-Beyond that, tempting though it may be, forget it.
-Plums and pluots lack the requisite delicateness for poaching and their more robust flavor fights with the nuanced rosé syrup.
+Beyond that, tempting though it may be, plums and pluots lack the requisite delicateness for poaching and their more robust flavor fights with the nuanced rosé syrup.

-- 2 1/2 cups (593 ml) rosé wine
+- 2 1/2 cups rosé wine

 - 2 strips lemon zest, preferably organic (each about 1/2 inch wide by 1 1/2 inches long)

 - Juice of 1/2 small lemon (about 1 tablespoon)

 - 6 ripe white nectarines (or substitute white peaches), halved and pitted but not peeled

 - 1 1/2 cups raspberries